Can You Sue a Hospital in NYC If You Are Injured?

 When car accident victims and other victims of serious injuries and emergencies are treated at a hospital, the hospital owes them proper care just as they would a patient that comes in the door for a scheduled service.
 If the doctors at the ER commit malpractice while trying to save your life, that does not excuse their negligence.
 Even in emergency situations, doctors and hospitals must provide adequate care that conforms to the standard of care.
 Failing to do so can lead to malpractice claims.

 There is one potential issue with these cases though that you should discuss with your Queens personal injury attorney.
 Lawsuits for accidents can often include any “foreseeable” damages against the person who initially caused the accident.
 Technically speaking, medical malpractice during your treatment for an injury is considered “foreseeable.”
 This means that damages for malpractice after an injury could potentially be claimed against the person who initially caused your injuries in some cases.
-Speak with an attorney about whether you should file a lawsuit against the doctor for your worsened injuries or whether those damages should be included in your initial personal injury lawsuit.
+Speak with a Syracuse wrongful death attorney about whether you should file a lawsuit against the doctor for your worsened injuries or whether those damages should be included in your initial personal injury lawsuit.

 Call Our NYC Hospital Injury and Medical Malpractice Attorneys